bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 - The requirement for a specific file at a specific path extends beyond just libraries, but can also include things such as executables.
-Consider, for example, that some distros - primarily Red Hat-related ones - often use `bash` to provide `/bin/sh`.
+Consider, for example, that some distros - notably Red Hat-related ones - often use `bash` to provide `/bin/sh`.
 While other distros, such as Debian-based ones, use other shells such as `dash`.
 If a given `#!/bin/sh` program uses `bash`-isms it will work on Red Hat-related distros but not on Debian-based